“Genius is one percent inspiration and ninety-nine percent perspiration.” Thomas Edison

 Delivery of the Program

-The preparation courses for the AP Program (AP-Preparatory (AP-Prep) courses) have been developed by York Catholic District School Board teachers in the areas of English, Mathematics, Science, and Canadian and World Studies.
-The Grade 9, 10, and 11 curriculum expectations have been modified and extended to align with the Grade 12 AP expectations that are evaluated on the international AP subject examination.
+The preparation courses for the AP Program have been developed by York Catholic District School Board teachers in the areas of English, Mathematics, Science, and Canadian and World Studies.
+The Grade 9, 10, and 11 curriculum expectations have been extended to align with the Grade 12 AP expectations that are evaluated on the international AP subject examinations.

-All students enrolling in the AP program in Grade 9 can take the following AP-Prep courses:
+All students enrolled in the Grade 9 AP preparatory program will take the following courses:

 - English (ENG1DY)